agentio/sidecar/README.md

 Sidecar is a library for creating gRPC clients and servers in Go.

-Sidecar arose from the realization that popular gRPC libraries like [grpc-go](https://github.com/grpc/grpc-go) and [connect-go](https://github.com/connectrpc/connect-go) are massively overloaded with features that aren't needed by gRPC clients and servers that run with sidecar proxies.
-In these environments, the sidecars themselves include all of the powerful networking features that applications need, and building these into applications adds needless complexity, bloat, and supply-chain risk.
+Sidecar arose from the realization that popular gRPC libraries like [grpc-go](https://github.com/grpc/grpc-go) and [connect-go](https://github.com/connectrpc/connect-go) are loaded with capabilities that aren't needed by gRPC applications that use sidecar proxies.
+When applications use sidecars, the sidecars provide these capabilities along with assurance that they are implemented and configured correctly.
+Redundantly including them in networking support libraries adds needless complexity, bloat, and supply-chain risk.

-Sidecar intentionally excludes capabilities that are better-handled by proxies, including but not limited to:
+Some of the capabilities that Sidecar intentionally omits include:
 - Compression
 - Transcoding
 - Name Resolution